rdmorganiser/rdmo-docs/docs/upgrade/index.md

 from django.utils.translation import gettext_lazy as _
 ```

-We also refactored the `rdmo-app`, which people clone to start using RDMO.
+We have also refactored the `rdmo-app`, which people clone to start using RDMO.
 You should still be able to use your old `rdmo-app`, but you might take a look at <https://github.com/rdmorganiser/rdmo-app> and adopt some of the new layout to your installation.

 ## Upgrade to version 0.9.0